-While the Men’s team officially began in 1965, the Women’s team did not come to exist until 1972 when the Shell and Oar group transformed themselves from supporters to rowers.
-Shell and Oar was a group of women who supported the original rowing team, conducting important behind-the-scenes logistical business of the team, such as traveling to regattas, fundraising for equipment and gear, and cheering on the team from the shores and docks.
+While the Men’s team officially began in 1965, the Women’s team did not come to exist until 1972 when the Shell & Oar group transformed themselves from supporters to rowers.
+Shell & Oar was a group of women who supported the original rowing team, conducting important behind-the-scenes logistical business of the team, such as traveling to regattas, fundraising for equipment and gear, and cheering on the team from the shores and docks.
 These tough, motivated women quickly realized they wanted to share in the action and glory, and formed the women’s team and donned the gold tanks of UCSB as well, to race alongside the men.
 Their team continues to be a pinnacle in club rowing to this day.
+Their story is below!

-These days, not only do both teams challenge their west-coast rivals at every chance, earning trophies at huge regattas such as Crew Classic, Western Regionals (WIRA), and Nationals (ACRA); they also step up to the immense challenge of facing Divison I teams across the country.
-They travel the country, from Seattle to Boston, to face both club and DI teams in large-scale regattas, most prominently the Head of the Charles Regatta in Boston, the largest rowing event in the world.
+These days, not only do both teams challenge their west-coast rivals at every chance, earning trophies at huge regattas such as Crew Classic, Western Regionals (WIRA), and Nationals (ACRA), but they also step up to the immense challenge of facing Division I teams across the country.
+They travel across the country from Seattle to Boston, to face both club and DI teams in large-scale regattas, most prominently the Head of the Charles Regatta in Boston, the largest rowing event in the world.
 But they don’t just step up to the challenge; they absolutely smash it!
-The team has consistently placed well in the Head of the Charles, earing them returning invitations, and won the men’s and women’s combined national championship title four years in a row.
+The team has consistently placed well in the Head of the Charles, earning them returning invitations, and have won the men’s and women’s combined ACRA national championship title four years in a row.
 The women’s team especially has placed a huge role in this success, dominating their competition at ACRA and consistently winning their team title.
 Both club team and Division I teams all across the country recognize and fear those “damn gold tanks” that the UCSB crew team proudly sports.

-The team is now in its 54th year as a UCSB club program, and has experienced major change and success in the last few years.
-The mean’s team, which has experienced two major coaching changes in the last 3 years, made history in 2017 when the Varsity 8+ won the national title, beating out powerhouse Michigan for the first time.
-The women’s Varsity 8+ and 2V8+ have swept their respective races by wide margins for the past 3 years.
+The team is now in its 55th year as a UCSB club program and has experienced major change and success in the last few years.
+The men’s team, which has experienced two major coaching changes in the last 3 years, made history in 2017 when the Varsity 8+ won the national title, beating out powerhouse Michigan for the first time.
+The women’s Varsity 8+ have swept their respective races by wide margins for the past 4 years as well.

-The men’s team is now at the hands of the experienced coach JP Sekulich, who plans on rocketing this team to even greater heights than ever before.
-The women’s team experienced a tough loss of long time head coach Mike Holmes, but is resilient as ever, and will be led this season by new coach Alyssa Dewey.
+The men’s team is now at the hands of the experienced coach JP Sekulich, who has brought this team to even greater heights than ever before.
+After leaeding the team through many years of success, the women’s team had to say a touch goodbye to long-time coach Mike Homes.
+However, the athletes are still strong as ever and welcome the guidance of new coach Alyssa Dewey, who began at UCSB in 2019.
 Both coaches are excited for this upcoming racing season and look forward to putting UCSB’s name and reputation atop the leaderboard once again.